Maslandapur: Infrastructure

 As per District Census Handbook 2011, Maslandapur covered an area of 1.7 km2.
-It had 3 primary schools, 1 middle school, 1 secondary school and 1 senior secondary school.
+It had many primary schools, 1 middle school, 1 secondary schools and 3 senior secondary school.

-Banks

-State Bank of India, UCO Bank, Bandhan Bank, United Bank of India and Axis Bank have their branches here.
-A few ATMs are also situated here.

 Transport

 Maslandapur is situated beside State Highway 3.

 Machhalandapur railway station is on the Sealdah-Bangaon branch line.
 It is 53.5 km far away from Sealdah and is part of the Kolkata Suburban Railway system.

+Maslandapur is a Bus Junction, by Basirhat Road and tentulia Road, one can commute to Basirhat and Balti respectively.Also there is Auto & Car(Magic) service for areas like Chatra, Charghat, Chandipur, Mogra, Bagjola, Chakla(Loknath Dham), Katiahat, Keotsa, Fultola, Habra, Kolsur, Rudrapur, etc.

 Education

 Maslandapur Bhudeb Smriti Balika Vidyalaya is a higher secondary school for girls in Maslandapur.
 Rajballavpur High School and Dhakshin Chatra High School are higher secondary schools for boys in Maslandapur.

-Bandhan Academy is a Primary School for Girls and Boys from middle and low income families aiming to provide life centric quality education.
-Low cost education for the benefit of poor communities.
-Promoted by Bandhan a voluntary not for profit organization in West Bengal.
+Many Govt.
+Primary schools and also some other Private Primary Schools are here.

 Gobardanga Hindu College at Gobardanga and Sree Chaitanya Mahavidyalaya at Habra are located nearby.